-File Specification Description previous step are missing, they are supplied from the corresponding fields in the translated default file specification, where applicable.
+File Specification Description the corresponding fields in the translated default file specification, where applicable.
 Related If the device field is a logical name, RMS translates it and applies the default values before it uses the related file specification to add missing component fields.
 If fields contain wildcard characters, the wildcard characters remain in the fields.
-When RMS uses the related file specification to complete an output file specification, the file name field and the file typ field are replaced by the corresponding related file specification fields, where applicable.
+When RMS uses the related file specification to complete an output file specification, the file name field and the file type field are replaced by the corresponding related file specification fields, where applicable.
 For more information, including the use of multiple related file specifications, see Section 6.2.3.
 Device and Directory If the device name is omitted, the device field and, optionally, the directory field accept the system logical name SYS\$DISK.
 If RMS cannot translate the logical name SYS\$DISK to a physical device name, an error occurs.
 If the directory field does not accept the logical name SYS\$DISK, it accepts the name of the current process default directory.